-Whilst there will be some who will claim that the reform would impact Volunteer engagement and participation, I hold a converse view.
+Whilst there will be some who will claim that the reform would impact Volunteer engagement and participation I wonder why that claim is made.
 The reform provides a new and comprehensive funding model for the CFA that would enable the organisation to properly focus on the needs of the volunteers in a way that has not been done before.
 Given this increased capacity to engage, recruit, retain and support volunteers there is no grounds to suggest the volunteers would be diminished in any way.
-The vast majority of volunteers aim to provide a service to the community and will benefit and thrive in this new environment.
-To suggest otherwise is simply misrepresenting the facts.
+It is my view that the majority of volunteers whose aim is to provide a service to the community would benefit and thrive in this new environment.
+To suggest otherwise is simply misrepresenting the facts and I believe is being used to scare the community to influence the outcome of the proposed legislation.

-The ability for volunteers to be able to focus on their own communities and reducing the reliance on them in the busy urban environments will result in a system that provides an increased service standard for both volunteer brigades as well as professional firefighters.
-It is not uncommon for volunteers to articulate the pressure they feel at having to manage their personal responsibilities and their own work requirements, and their relief in the knowledge that the staff are there to respond to jobs to which they are unable to respond.
+Likewise, the ability for volunteers to be able to focus on their own communities and reducing the reliance on them in the busy urban environments will surely result in a system that provides an increased service standard for both volunteer brigades as well as professional firefighters.
+It is not uncommon for volunteers to express the pressure they feel at having to juggle their personal responsibilities, including their own work requirements, and their relief for the knowledge that the staff are there to respond to jobs they know they cannot respond to.

-I am supportive of volunteers, and in my view, it is unreasonable, and beyond community expectation, to rely solely on volunteers to deliver service in larger populated areas.
+While I am extremely supportive of a way of business supporting volunteerism, in my view it is unreasonable and beyond community expectation to rely solely on volunteers to deliver service in larger populated areas.
 There are some volunteer brigades that deliver service very well, however there are others brigades that suffer with availability of time for volunteers due to work, family and other commitments.
+As an organisation I believe that we (CFA) have failed those brigades and those communities.

-While there has been a progressive effort to get emergency services in Victoria to be more interoperable and those efforts have been positive, there still exists a divide between

-Metropolitan Melbourne and Country Victoria.
+While there has been a progressive effort to get emergency services in Victoria to be more interoperable and those efforts have been positive, there still exists a divide between Metropolitan Melbourne and Country Victoria.
 The proposed legislation will have positive influence in focusing all firefighters in Victoria on service delivery rather than on historical areas of responsibility.
 In the absence of the political/industrial fight the natural focus is on firefighting and the community.